Self-Guided Kumano Kodo Pilgrimage Tour

 • GradeModerate with Challenging Parts

-To become eligible for the Dual Pilgrim status on the Kumano Kodo side, you will need to complete one of the following on foot and collect the stamps along the way:
+Achieving Dual Pilgrim status on the Kumano Kodo requires completion of designated routes on foot and collection of stamps along the way:

 • Takijiri-oji to Kumano Hongu Taisha (approximately 38 km)